CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_web_with_python.md

 element.addEventListener('click', loadMoreData);

 #### What is DOM and how to manipulate it from Javascript?

+Document object model
+a tree object model, html elements are objects with properties
+js:
+document.getElementById(id).innerHTML
+you have to reference the html object, then you can either remove it, manipulate it, or create it inside any element.

 #### What are events and how/why to use them in Javascript?

+events are things that occur when the user interacts with the page. they are used like this: html element gets an event listener with the AddEventListener('eventType', callback) and then the callback function will run. it has the parameter of the event that was fired, and with the target property we can reference it.

 #### What is event bubbling/capturing?
 How would you use it?

+bubbling is when on the html tree we catch the event on the innermost element and propagate to the outer elements, capturing is when the outermost is handled first addEventListener(type, listener, useCapture) by default it is bubbling, but you can set it to true

 #### What is JSON and how do we use it?

+it is a format for representing structured data. it is used for data transmitting in web applications we used it as a dictionary, it has key-value pairs. we get a return value from a server route in string format, we make json from it with the jsonify() function, and use the data as we would have in the server

 ## Software engineering